99 GAL Friends of Yamhill County

 New York Voices, One Last Time

 This relatively new nonprofit Concert Series is creating excitement as the sponsors aim to bring world class live music—from classical to jazz to pop—to McMinnville at affordable prices.
-A highlight will be the performance in McMinnville of the internationally renowned, Grammy-award-winning jazz vocal ensemble New York Voices as one of their last stops before retirement.
-Discounted tickets will be provided for seniors and students.
+A highlight was the performance in McMinnville of the internationally renowned, Grammy-award-winning jazz vocal ensemble New York Voices as one of their last stops before retirement.
+Our grant helped to fund the cost of the event.
+Discounted tickets were provided for seniors and students.

 McMinnville Women’s Choir